PRIVACY, T&Cs, & COOKIE POLICY

 Special Categories of personal data

-If we collect any special categories of personal data (e.g., health, religious beliefs, racial, ethnic origin – financial information is not classified as special categories of personal data).
-We will ensure the that we will obtain your explicit consent prior to collecting such data.
+If we collect any special categories of personal data (e.g. health).
+We will ensure that we will obtain your explicit consent prior to collecting such data.

 Who are we sharing your data with?

-CMutual is a regulated insurance intermediary appointed by insurance companies to provide clients with quotations and policies of insurance.
-We collect data required for the provision of contract terms and this information is shared with our insurance company and underwriting partners who provide the insurance premium for the risk being proposed to them.
+CMutual is a regulated insurance intermediary, holding agency agreements with insurance companies to provide clients with quotations and policies of insurance.
+We collect data required for the provision of contract terms and this information is shared with relevant insurance companies and underwriting partners who provide the insurance premium for the risk being proposed to them.

 We may pass your personal data on to third-party service providers contracted to CMutual in the course of dealing with you.
 Any third parties that we may share your data with are obliged to keep your details securely, and to use them only to fulfil the service they provide on your behalf.
 When they no longer need your data to fulfil this service, they will dispose of the details in line with CMutual procedures.
 In certain cases where you the client appoint a third party to act on your behalf (loss assessors for example) we will share data with them on your written request to do so.